Jack Ryan (TV series): Casting

 On April 29, 2016, it was announced that John Krasinski had been cast in the series' title role.
 On November 3, 2016, it was reported that Abbie Cornish had been cast as Ryan's love interest Cathy Mueller.
 On December 16, 2016, it was announced that Wendell Pierce, Ali Suliman, and Dina Shihabi had been cast in series regular roles.
 In March 2017, it was announced that Peter Fonda, Mena Massoud, Timothy Hutton, and Al Sapienza had been cast in recurring roles.
 On June 5, 2017, it was reported that Amir El-Masry had joined the series in a supporting role.

 Alongside the announcement of the series' renewal, it was confirmed that Krasinski and Pierce would return for the second season.
 On May 4, 2018, it was reported John Hoogenakker had been promoted to a series regular for season two after previously appearing in season one in a recurring capacity.
 On July 20, 2018, it was announced during Amazon's San Diego Comic-Con panel that Noomi Rapace had joined the main cast for season two.
 In August 2018, it was announced that Michael Kelly, Jovan Adepo, Jordi Molla, Cristina Umaña, and Francisco Denis had joined the cast of season two as series regulars.
 On September 25, 2018, it was reported that Tom Wlaschiha had been cast in a recurring role for season two.
-Upon the series' fourth season renewal announcement, Michael Peña joined the cast in an undisclosed role for the fourth season.
+Upon the series' fourth-season renewal announcement, Michael Peña joined the cast in an undisclosed role.
 On October 18, 2021, it was reported that Cornish will reprise her role as Dr. Cathy Mueller for the fourth season.

 Filming

 Jack Ryan was filmed in multiple locations.
 On May 10, 2017, Krasinski was spotted filming his scenes in Washington, D.C.
-For the next several days the TV series was also shot in Maryland, Virginia, Quebec, London, and Morocco.
+For the next several days the TV series was also shot in Maryland, Virginia, Quebec, London.
 Some scenes were shot in Paris and Chamonix, France.